rayes0/blog/content/about.md

 >
 > -- Nietzche

 I typically go by the name `rayes` online.
 It's not my actual name, just a pseudonym.
 I'm a FOSS supporter, Linux enthusiast, musician, and hobbyist writer.
 I am fascinated particularly by the brain, psychology, specifically practical applications of these, as well as how they tie into media and culture.
 On the academic side of things, I am currently doing undergrad degrees in statistics and microbiology.
-My current research work involves applying [design research](https://en.wikipedia.org/wiki/Design_research) methods to qualitative data.
+My current professional research work involves applying [design research](https://en.wikipedia.org/wiki/Design_research) methods to analyze both quantitative and qualitative data.

 ## Hobbies {#hobbies}